 Ivan Sigal

-I've recently joined Global Voices as executive director.
+I am Global Voices’ executive director.
 I've spent 10 years working in media development in the former Soviet Union and Asia, supporting and training journalists and working on media co-productions.
 Most of that time I was with Internews.
 I'm also a photographer, and have worked and traveled in more than 60 countries.
 I speak Russian, manage in German, have forgotten Slovak and Czech, and can make it home in Thai.

 Email Ivan Sigal